 Podcasts (and Podcasters) succeed because of pun-loving people like you.
 Help us grow.
 There are so many easy ways to be part of our Body Bag Brigade.
 Listen and let us know if you figured out who did it.
 Share us with another mystery lover.
 Leave a review to help others find us.
 Support this season financially with a one time donation (through PayPal).
 You choose the amount.

 Season 2: The Originators.

 This season features adaptations of stories that helped create the mystery genre.
 Written in the 1800s, these stories were originally classified as horror, romance, and/or the dreaded literature.
 Each had one or more elements of a mystery.
 Namely: a crime, a detective, and an intention to find the solution.
 These adaptations translate the comma-laden 1800s English to a listener friendly performance.
-And, of course, Jack’s original music fuels each one.
+Jack’s original music fuels each one and Shannon’s cover art gives you a peak inside.
 Listen below or from your favorite podcast provider.
 Enjoy ~T

 The finest goldsmith in Paris is dead, the latest victim of a violent thief.
 His apprentice is arrested for the murder.
 His life depends on the esteemed Mademoiselle de Scuderi solve the mystery.